Continuous Integration

 Results are uploaded to the GitHub Security tab.

-Docker Publish Workflow (docker-publish.yml)
+Publish Workflow (publish.yml)

 Handles Docker image publishing to GHCR and release artifacts.